 The Tollway has a self-insured risk program for workers' compensation claims, and is liable to pay all approved claims.
 Claims liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Claims liabilities include non-incremental claims adjustment expenses.
-The estimated liabilities for asserted workers' compensation claims of \$18,289,098 and both asserted and unasserted employee health claims of \$370,609 as of December 31, 2015, are included in the accompanying financial statements.
+The estimated liabilities for workers' compensation claims of \$16,881,063 and incurred but not reported employee health claims of \$428,844 as of December 31, 2016, are included in the accompanying financial statements.